H. pylori Infection: When Treatment Is Necessary (and When It’s Not)

 Aloe Vera: Aloe vera juice is known for its soothing properties and may help reduce stomach irritation caused by H. pylori.

 Matula tea: Derived from the Matula (Ptychopetalum olacoides) plant, is a traditional remedy used in South America for various ailments, including digestive issues.
 However, there is limited scientific research specifically on its effectiveness against H. pylori.
 Some anecdotal evidence suggests that this tea may help soothe stomach irritation and reduce inflammation.
-In my personal experience, Matula tea hasn’t been effective in eradicating H pylori when I had it.
-I have heard of clients getting good results with it; in any case it is an option to consider if you have tried other approaches without any success.

 Numerous studies have shown that probiotics can be a valuable ally in H. pylori treatment.
 It is important to understand however that they are a great addition to a protocol, but do not replace the need for other antimicrobial compounds.
 They can help: